s1900624/t04/README.md

 Tulokset päivitetään dynaamisesti.

 ## Docker
+Jos Sinä haluat, Sinä voit aloittaa pelin käyttämällä Dokeri:lla.

 Ensinnäkin pitää asettaa Docker:a

-1. Linux / iOS: sudo docker pull s1900624/reaktiopeli
+1. Linux / iOS: sudo docker pull s1900624/reaktiopeli_local

    Windows: docker pull s1900624/reaktiopeli

-2. sudo docker run -d -p 80:80 --name reaktiopeli s1900624/reaktiopeli:latest
+2. Linux / iOS: sudo docker run -d -p 3000:3000 --name reaktiopeli s1900624/reaktiopeli_local:latest

+   Windows: docker run -d -p 3000:3000 --name reaktiopeli s1900624/reaktiopeli_local:latest

+P.S.
+This application could and do not use Docker because for this task Docker does not use all own opportunities.

+But for example, if have to use Redis or MySQL or other DB/serveses so can use  in this application Docker for uping envirement.

+Or need move application to other server so Docker could help to make easy this one.